denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-26-How-to-debug-memory-issues-using-rspec.md

 ## investigation

-To solve this puzzle you need to look for the spikes - large increases in the memory.
+To solve this puzzle you need to look for the spikes - large increases in memory.
 You can do it manually of using [plot tool](https://plot.ly/~denys.medynskyi/2.embed):

 ![Request specs graph](http://i.imgur.com/2NmgIuv.png)